Midwest National Parks Begin to Reopen

 Indiana Dunes National Park, Indiana

-Most areas of the park, including 50 miles of hiking trails, are open; restrooms are open now, and campgrounds and public buildings are scheduled to open in June.
+Most areas of the park, including 50 miles of hiking trails, are open; restrooms are open now, and campgrounds and public buildings opened in mid-June.
 Check the park's website for the latest information.

 Voyageurs National Park, Minnesota

 The park remains open but all visitors centers are closed, possibly for the rest of the 2020 season.
-Permits for overnight use, such as tent camping and houseboat mooring, just became available again.
+Permits for overnight use, such as tent camping and houseboat mooring, are available.

 Theodore Roosevelt National Park, North Dakota